-As of December 31, 2013, Banco de la República's gross international reserves stood at \$43,639.3 million and by December 31, 2014, gross international reserves had increased to U.S. \$47,328.1 million.
-As of December 31, 2015, gross international reserves decreased by U.S. \$587.7 million to U.S. \$46,740.4 million.
-As of December 31, 2016, gross international reserves decreased by U.S. \$57.6 million to U.S. \$46,682.8 million.
-As of December 31, 2017, gross international reserves increased by U.S. \$954.4 million to U.S. \$47,637.2 million.
-As of December 31, 2018, gross international reserves increased by U.S. \$764.3 million to U.S. \$48,401.5 million.
-As of December 31, 2019 gross international reserves increased by U.S. \$47,72.7 million to U.S. \$53,174.2 million.
+As of December 31, 2013, Banco de la República's gross international reserves stood at \$43,639.3 million and by December 31, 2014, gross international reserves had increased to \$47,328.1 million.
+As of December 31, 2015, gross international reserves decreased by \$587.7 million to \$46,740.4 million.
+As of December 31, 2016, gross international reserves decreased by \$57.6 million to \$46,682.8 million.
+As of December 31, 2017, gross international reserves increased by \$954.4 million to \$47,637.2 million.
+As of August 31, 2018, gross international reserves decreased by \$93.8 million to \$47,543.5 million.

 In December 2011, Banco de la República decided to resume the accumulation of international reserves mainly due to three factors: (i) low interest rates in the developed economies; (ii) a decision to have a more conservative risk profile of the central bank's portfolio; and (iii) the depreciation of the euro against the dollar by 3% in 2011.
 During 2012 and 2013, Banco de la República continued accumulating international reserves mainly due to the adoption of a conservative risk profile in light of the global financial crisis.
-In July 2014, Banco de la República decided to increase the daily amount of dollar purchases and continued accumulating international reserves, in an amount totaling \$2.0 billion between July and September 2014, buying at least U.S. \$30 million daily.
-During October 2014, Banco de la República resumed accumulating international reserves through average daily purchases of U.S.\$10.0 million in competitive auctions.
+In July 2014, Banco de la República decided to increase the daily amount of dollar purchases and continued accumulating international reserves, in an amount totaling \$2.0 billion between July and September 2014, buying at least \$30 million daily.
+During October 2014, Banco de la República resumed accumulating international reserves through average daily purchases of \$10.0 million in competitive auctions.
 In November 2014, Banco de la República purchased \$165.0 million in the foreign exchange market through the auction mechanism of direct purchase.
-From January 2014 to December 2014, Banco de la República accumulated U.S. \$4.1 billion.
+From January 2014 to December 2014, Banco de la República accumulated \$4.1 billion.
 From February 2015 to September 2018, Banco de la República did not increase its international reserves.
-On October 1, 2018, Banco de la República initiated a program to accumulate international reserves with an initial auction of up to U.S. \$400 million.
-As of December 27, 2019, Banco de la República has accumulated U.S. \$1,878.4 million in eight auctions.
+On October 1, 2018, Banco de la República initiated a program to accumulate international reserves with an initial auction of up to \$400 million.

-As established by Decree 4712 of 2008 and in accordance with the technical criteria established by Resolution No. 262 of February 11, 2011, which governs the administration of excess liquidity, the General

-Directorate of Public Credit and the National Treasury is allowed to perform any transaction that Colombia may require in the foreign exchange market, including the purchase of foreign exchange in such amounts and at such times as it may determine from time to time and derivatives operations that consist of swaps and forward contracts over foreign exchange.
-As October 31, 2019, the General Directorate of Public Credit and National Treasury had no current position in swaps and forward contracts over foreign exchange.
+As established by Decree 4712 of 2008 and in accordance with the technical criteria established by Resolution No. 262 of February 11, 2011, which governs the administration of excess liquidity, the General Directorate of Public Credit and the National Treasury is allowed to perform any transaction that Colombia may require in the foreign exchange market, including the purchase of foreign exchange in such amounts and at such times as it may determine from time to time and derivatives operations that consist of swaps and forward contracts over foreign exchange.
+As of September 2018, the General Directorate of Public Credit and National Treasury had no current position in swaps and forward contracts over foreign exchange.